 Skip to main content

-Eligibility Criteria for UPSC CSE 2025: A Beginner’s Guide by Civil Saarthi
+Eligibility Criteria for UPSC CSE 2026: A Beginner’s Guide by Civil Saarthi

-Eligibilty Criteria fo UPSC CSE 2025
+Eligibilty Criteria fo UPSC CSE 2026

-Are you gearing up to tackle the UPSC Civil Services Examination (CSE) in 2025?
+Are you gearing up to tackle the UPSC Civil Services Examination (CSE) in 2026?
 Before diving into preparation, it’s crucial to understand the eligibility criteria.
 UPSC has clear guidelines on age, education, and nationality that every aspirant must meet.
 Here, Civil Saarthi simplifies these rules into an easy-to-read format, ensuring that you have all the necessary information to begin your journey confidently.

-Overview of UPSC Eligibility Criteria
+UPSC Eligibility Criteria 2026 Overview

 The UPSC CSE eligibility criteria are divided into three main categories: